karlgvuts/karlgvuts/README.md

   <summary><ins>  <img width="20" height="20" alt="image" src="https://64.media.tumblr.com/862a485700e5f83f5165041efb768189/92a3894316da2601-4f/s75x75_c1/c45c608e72effc6a4fb251e0cc13ae62389d8e06.gifv" /> Before You Interact </ins></summary>
   <div align="center">
   <p> I am really akward and make alot of sexual jokes. lmk if you're uncomfortable.
 I practically laugh at everything. if you text or reply to my messages, i will often not reply nor open the chat.
 I just generally dont know what to say! please dont ever conjecture that i am ignoring you on purpose :( im very slow whoops..
 I'm an English major, i sometimes use ';' and '—' in my sentences, dont ever think im using Ai.
 But, im not typically in that mode all the time! i like being unserious, i do alot of typos, and I am also cool with almost anything </p>
   <p> sometimes please use tonetags when talking to me, i am very unsure if youre talking srsly or jokingly.
 Besides that, i am a very distant person.
-I cant genarally keep a long term friendship at all because i suck at responding messages, i am also a bit rude sometimes. sorry if i was once rude to you </p>
+I cant generally keep a long term friendship at all because i suck at responding messages, i am also a bit rude sometimes. sorry if i was once rude to you </p>
     <p> I strictly dont have a dni list at all, just dont be an asshole to me. besides that, fictionkin doubles are free to interact! and wikilius yumes iwc.
 Also wikilius yume and being a karl fictionkin at the same time please iwec or dniuid, i feel really uncomfortable because fictkinning karl and yumeshipping wikilius is my coping mechanism, i ship karl/klaus x wikilius because of it. </p>
   <img width="300" height="300" alt="image" src="https://media1.tenor.com/m/6XTcgSyBFPYAAAAd/centaura-corvus.gif" />
   </div>